By Birger Sevaldson

-Very Rapid Learning Processes are conducted by Designers who use Systems Oriented Design as an approach to deal with complexity.
-It is a technique to learn a new field very fast to a degree where one is informed sufficiently to know how and when to depend on experts and what limitations your current possitions and knowledge bases have.
-It is a technique to very quickly achieve an information advantage but at the same time to remain humble about your knowledge, The methods that make VRLP possible are a designerly approach to learning, GIGA-mapping, collaborative GIGA-mapping, co-creation, building expert-networks and other dialogue based approaches.
-The Rich Design Space allows the immediate access and socialisation of large amounts of information.
-Redesigning information in the GIGA-maps allows for the internalization of the information.
+Very rapid learning processes (VRLP) are conducted by designers who use SOD to deal with complexity.
+It is a technique to learn a new field very fast so that one is informed sufficiently to know how and when to depend on experts and what limitations are in one’s current positions and knowledge bases.
+It is a technique to very quickly achieve an information advantage while remaining humble about your knowledge.
+The methods that make VRLP possible are a design oriented approach to learning, GIGA-mapping, collaborative GIGA-mapping, co-creation, building expert networks and other dialogue-based approaches.
+The rich design space allows for the immediate access and socialisation of large amounts of information.
+Redesigning information in the GIGA-maps allows for the internalisation of this information.

-VRLP has been proven to work in many cases during the last years and its relevance has been confirmed by a long list of partners in the SOD research.
-Amongst them we find The SAC at the emergency hospital in Oslo (Legevakten) TPG, Attendo, Medema, Beyond Risør and others
+VRLP has been proven to work in many cases, and its relevance has been confirmed by a long list of partners conducting SOD research.
+Among them, we find the SAC at the emergency hospital in Oslo (Legevakten) TPG, Attendo, Medema, Beyond Risør and others

 Can Designers Design Anything?

 This is a version of a short article that was originally featured in the 2012 AHO yearbook.